Bortezomib (By injection)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how bortezomib works.
+- Some medicines can affect how bortezomib works.
 Tell your doctor if you are using the following:

 - Ketoconazole, rifampin, ritonavir, St John's wort